 My name is Claudius Gräbner and I am an economist working as a Junior Professor (W1 TT) at the Europa University Flensburg (Germany) and as a research associate at the Institute of Comprehensive Analysis of the Economy (ICAE) of the Johannes Kepler University Linz (Austria).
 I am also a research fellow of the Institute for future-fit economies (ZOE).

 My research is mainly concerned with the socio-economic effects of globalization, the determinants for international competitiveness, economic complexity, institutions and socio-economic development.
 Besides, I am also interested in economic methodology, in particular how economic models can be helpful in understanding real economic systems.

 On this homepage I provide some information and material about the research projects I am responsible for, my teaching and lecturing activites, my research, and myself.

 I am currently working on the following third-party funded research projects.
-Additional information is provided on the project pages.
-Here you can also find information about past projects and my research in general.

 Copyright © All Rights Reserved